cloud-gov/cg-landing/_posts/2015-09-14-sprint-5-update.md

 ![Adjusting a single user's permissions]({{ site.url }}/img/adjust-a-single-user.png)

-# Updates now published via the cloud.18f.gov
+# Updates now published via the cloud.gov website
-We've also started consolidating announcement about updates to cloud.gov, like this one, on cloud.18f.gov!
+We've also started consolidating announcement about updates to cloud.gov, like this one, on cloud.gov!
 [Check it out.](http://cloud.gov/updates/)

 # Want to know more?
 Follow our team: